juxor/afaq/markdown/secA1.md

-# A.1 What is anarchism?

 Anarchism is a political theory which aims to create anarchy, _"the absence of a master, of a sovereign."_ [P-J Proudhon, **What is Property **, p.
 264] In other words, anarchism is a political theory which aims to create a society within which individuals freely co-operate together as equals.
-As such anarchism opposes all forms of hierarchical control \- be that control by the state or a capitalist - as harmful to the individual and their individuality as well as unnecessary.
+As such anarchism opposes all forms of hierarchical control - be that control by the state or a capitalist - as harmful to the individual and their individuality as well as unnecessary.